Prajwal971/Learning-React-Query/README.md

             }

  ### Dynamic Parallel Queries
- #### if we need a details of 1 single user or multiple user may be 1 or 3...Parallel queries may not be effecient that time its better to use DynamicParallelQueries.
+ #### if we need a details of 1 single user or multiple user may be 1 or 3...Parallel queries may not be effecient that time its better to use DynamicParallelQueries by using useQueries.

             import { useQueries } from 'react-query'
             import axios from 'axios'